ClimbingMachine/deep-reinforcement-learning-pedestrian-signal-design/Notes.md

 ## Q5 LQR or Deep RL?

 LQR is model-based RL.
+It requires the dynamics of the environment to be known.

+Deep RL is typically model-free, where the transition model of the environment is unknown.

-## Q5 Optimizers
+## Q6 Optimizers

 Optimizers and their hyperparameters
 * SGD - Learning Rate, Momentum, Nesterov